- Learn what asphalt is made of and where it is commonly used.

 It's important to note that warm mix asphalt does not compromise the quality or performance of the pavement.
 It offers similar characteristics and durability to traditional hot mix asphalt while providing environmental and operational benefits.

 This is a specialized form of asphalt that is known for its high durability and waterproofing properties.
 It has less bitumen content than hot mix asphalt concrete and is commonly used for road construction and roofing.

 Regardless of its type, all asphalt needs some maintenance to provide extra protection and durability.

 If you've ever been jarred by a crack in an asphalt road or parking lot eyesores, you know that the material doesn't last forever.
-The performance of asphalt can vary widely depending on a number of variables that include the presence of moisture, temperature fluctuations, volume of traffic, and exposure to certain chemicals.
+The performance of asphalt can vary widely depending on a number of variables, including the presence of moisture, temperature fluctuations, volume of traffic, and exposure to certain chemicals.
 Even varying asphalt ingredients can determine its durability.

 Because asphalt can hold the weight of vehicles, it is the material of choice for roads, parking lots, and driveways.
-It can be applied rapidly and can be patched easily by pressing it directly into cracks and potholes.
+It can be applied rapidly and can be patched easily.

 When asphalt ingredients aren't properly protected with a coat of sealer, they will inevitably crack.
 Leaving even small cracks and fissures exposed and unrepaired will definitely lead to more serious damage such as potholes, crumbling asphalt, and foundation damage.
 This ultimately results in the need for costly asphalt replacement.